Huotes/CommitMaker/README.md

 Linus Torvalds: “Real men don’t use backups... they post their stuff on a public ftp server and let the rest of the world make copies.”

 Chuck Norris can win in a game of Russian roulette with a fully loaded gun.

+Chuck Norris was what Willis was talkin' about.